-Vale SA (VALE), the world’s biggest iron-ore producer, said it’s in talks about opening a second trans- shipment facility for mega-ships in Asia as it struggles to gain access to Chinese ports.
+Vale SA (VALE:US), the world’s biggest iron-ore producer, said it’s in talks about opening a second trans- shipment facility for mega-ships in Asia as it struggles to gain access to Chinese ports.

 South Korea is among locations under consideration, Global Marketing Director Claudio Alves told reporters today in Nantong city, Jiangsu province, China, where he was attending a ship- naming event.
 He didn’t say when a decision would be made.